symphonygroup/bg-showcase/k8s-dev/readme.md

 Start Minikube.
 You can use different profiles if you want to have a separate one for this example

-Enable Minikube Ingress addon as we will deploy Ingress resource in order to access FE/BE from local computer.
+Enable Minikube Ingress addon as we will deploy Ingress resource in order to access FE/BE from local computer (it might be already enabled, but run this command anyways).

 ```bash
 minikube addons enable ingress